railwayapp/docs/src/docs/maturity/philosophy.md

 ### Is Railway serverless?

 No, services on Railway are deployed in stateful Docker containers.
-They are old deployments are removed on every new deploy.
+The old deployments are removed on every new deploy.